Free nationwide shipping on all orders!

 10 Graphic Design Tips for Non-Designers

-Top tips for design from designers for non designers.
+Top tips for design from designers for non-designers.

 Let us share with you our awesome guide top 10 design tips on how to create the perfect printed design.
 Whether you’re designing the artwork for a promotional leaflet, the layout of your latest business card or an eye-catching banner to grab the attention of passers-by, you want to make sure you get it right.

 It could end up being the first impression of your business, after all.
-So, instead of just half-headedly slapping your logo on a plain background.
+So, instead of just half-heartedly slapping your logo on a plain background.
 Here we share our most common tips for designers and non-designers alike.

 Graphic design tips from us to you!

-1: Keep It Simple & Plan Ahead
+Keep It Simple & Plan Ahead

-It’s OK to admit you’re a beginner in creating design, most of us are.
+It’s OK to admit you’re a beginner in creating design; most of us are.
 And when you’re a beginner, the best thing to do is to keep things simple.
 There’s no point in trying to overwhelm yourself with overly complicated design tools and theatrical imagery.
 Instead, make a plan of all the basics.

 What is the aim of your graphic design?
 What effect do you want it to have?
 What information does it need to display?
 Once you have all this down, it’s much easier to begin.
-Design tip 1 down on to the next!
+Design tip 1 down onto the next!

-2: Do Some Research
+Do Some Research

 Next, we suggest taking a look at what the leaders in your industry are doing.
 This is not to say that you are going to copy their design – that would be a terrible idea!
-However, it’s a good idea to grasp what is working for others and in turn give yourself some design inspiration.
-Maybe there are certain elements of one design you like and elements of another you know you want to avoid.
+However, it’s a good idea to grasp what is working for others and, in turn, give yourself some design inspiration.

-Together, with your own brand colours, logo and artwork, something unique and special may come to life.
-They are plenty of places to look for inspiration now more than ever platforms like Instagram and Pintrest and TikTok as some great starting points.
-Design tip 2 done!
+There are plenty of places to look for inspiration now, more than ever, platforms like Instagram, Pinterest and TikTok are some great starting points.

-3: Use a Cohesive Colour Palette
+Use a Cohesive Colour Palette

 Speaking of colours, one of the best design tips we can give you is choosing your colour palette wisely.
 Yes, you want your design to stand out, but you also don’t want to overload it with too many shades and graphics.
 Instead, achieve a nice balance of colour and contrast by using some of the “louder” colours on text and imagery you want to be noticed the most.

-Additionally, if you’ve already got a well-established business then it’s worth using some of the colours already associated with it – it’s the perfect way to determine a strong brand identity!
+Additionally, if you’ve already got a well-established business, then it’s worth using some of the colours already associated with it – it’s the perfect way to determine a strong brand identity!
 Design tip 3 destroyed!

-4: Choose Your Fonts Carefully
+Choose Your Fonts Carefully

-It’s easy to feel overwhelmed with fonts with so many graphic design tools offering an abundance but we recommend choosing one or two fonts that pair nicely together across your entire design space.
+It’s easy to feel overwhelmed with fonts, with so many graphic design tools offering an abundance, but we recommend choosing one or two fonts that pair nicely together across your entire design space.

-Alternatively, you could choose just one font and use different formats for different aspects of design such as bold for the heading, regular for the subheadings and italics for the small print.
+Alternatively, you could choose just one font and use different formats for different aspects of design, such as bold for the heading, regular for the subheadings and italics for the small print.
 Design tip 4 done – you are on fire!

-5: Don’t be Afraid of White Space
+Don’t be Afraid of White Space

-For example, imagine you’re creating a flyer and you cover every element of its white space with some form of imagery or text.
+For example, imagine you’re creating a flyer, and you cover every element of its white space with some form of imagery or text.

 The consumer isn’t going to know where to look and will likely become too overwhelmed to read it.
 Design tip 5 keep going!

-6: Optimise Readability
+Optimise Readability

-7: Keep in Mind Your Dimensions
+Keep in Mind Your Dimensions

-This is an easy one to forget; we are all guilty of getting overly excited about a new design scheme that we forget to stop and consider what dimensions we need.
+This is an easy one to forget; we are all guilty of getting so excited about a new design scheme that we forget to stop and consider what dimensions we need.
 Again, make a point of researching the different sizes available, whether it’s an A4 folded leaflet, a slim-sized business card or an A5 brochure.

-8: Check What File Type You Need
+Check What File Type You Need

 Like dimensions, another thing often overlooked during the design process is what file type you need.
-If you’re creating an online graphic for your website or social media, then this is even more important but those creating printed designs, it’s worth noting where and how you are getting it printed and what file type you need.
+If you’re creating an online graphic for your website or social media, then this is even more important, but for those creating printed designs, it’s worth noting where and how you are getting it printed and what file type you need.
 Design tip 8 completed, woo hoo!

-The best way to do this is to get in touch with the company you’re printing through, like that of Print Stafford, and just ask!
+The best way to do this is to get in touch with the company you’re printing through, like that Print Stafford, and just ask!

-9: Use Exciting Imagery
+Use Exciting Imagery

 We’ve talked about the consequences of your colour palette and fonts, but what about imagery?
 We like to think of imagery as the salt and pepper of a good graphic design.
-It doesn’t need to be the centrepiece, but it can really make all the different to a final product.
+It doesn’t need to be the centrepiece, but it can really make all the difference to a final product.

 It’s often easy to create but can be super impactful.
 Another piece of imagery worth using in your design scheme is your logo.

-10: Get Your Facts Straight
+Get Your Facts Straight

 Take a break

-11: When it’s Not Working, Take a Break!
+When it’s Not Working, Take a Break!

 There’s nothing wrong with taking a break, remember that!
 When you feel like you’ve been staring at your graphic design for too long and design inspiration fails to come, take a rest, go on a walk, sit down with a cup of coffee and think about something else for half an hour.